55 Journal Prompts for Stress Relief and Overthinking

 5. Explore the phrase ‘everything is always working out for me’.

-6. Choose an affirmation for letting go and write about what it brings to mind.
+6. Choose an affirmation for letting go.
+What thoughts or emotions does it bring to mind?

 7. Three things I am grateful for at this moment are…